P1-Lab/spectral_string/README.md

 </p>

 <p>
-Unlike MIDI controllers or sample-trigger systems, Spectral String produces sound through a <strong>continuous interaction between mechanical excitation and deterministic synthesis</strong>.
+Unlike MIDI controllers or sample-trigger systems, Spectral String produces sound through a <strong>continuous interaction between mechanical excitation and deterministic spectral resolution</strong>.
-The performer excites a real string; the system resolves that excitation into a stable spectral field governed by physical constants.
+The performer excites a real string; the system resolves that excitation into a stable harmonic field governed by physical boundary conditions.
 </p>

 <p>
 The instrument is playable <strong>without electricity</strong>, and remains a complete acoustic object.
-The electronic system extends—not replaces—the acoustic behavior.
+Electronics extend spectral interpretation—they do not define sound production.
 </p>

 <hr>